davidgasquez/handbook/Decentralized Protocols.md

 - **[Progressive decentralization](https://a16zcrypto.com/content/article/progressive-decentralization-crypto-product-management/) optional centralization.**
   - A decentralized protocol can work with a centralized provider.
 It has the benefits of both (might be fast but no lock users in).
 - A major downside of decentralized protocols/networks is that they tend to perform poorly.
 Hubs are efficient.
+- [It's the properties decentralization gives us that we care about, not decentralization itself](https://haseebq.com/why-decentralization-isnt-as-important-as-you-think/).
+Decentralization is a global, emergent property.
+You can feel latency, you can feel transaction fees, but networks ostensibly feel the same whether they’re centralized or decentralized.
+Decentralization is valuable when it lets you do new things fundamentally better, not old things fundamentally worse.